 Just do seasonal decluttering.

-Instead of putting all the entire yearly tasks in the summer, try seasonal decluttering.
+Instead of putting all the yearly tasks in the summer, try seasonal decluttering.
 This is when you only declutter certain areas depending on the season.
 Feel free to check out my post for more information.
 DECLUTTERING TASKS BY SEASON TO KEEP YOUR HOME MESS-FREE

 Clear the floors and tables.